West Norriton Township, Pennsylvania: Education

 Norristown Area School District is the area school district.

 The Roman Catholic Archdiocese of Philadelphia operates Visitation B.V.M.
 School in West Norriton Township. near but not in the Trooper census-designated place.
 Mother Teresa Regional Catholic School in King of Prussia is another local Catholic school.
-Mother Teresa formed in 2012 by the merger of St. Teresa of Avila in West Norriton and Mother of Divine Providence in King of Prussia.
+Mother Teresa was formed in 2012 by the merger of St. Teresa of Avila in West Norriton and Mother of Divine Providence in King of Prussia.